Walk4Muscle/documents/Knowledge sharing.md

         </dependency>
        ```

-       As reference, please see the offical tutorial at https://azure.microsoft.com/en-us/documentation/articles/event-hubs-java-ephjava-getstarted/.
+       As a reference, please see the offical tutorial at https://azure.microsoft.com/en-us/documentation/articles/event-hubs-java-ephjava-getstarted/.
      - - -